 Students with strong interest in basic research, including those who wish to pursue graduate studies leading to the Ph.D. or the combined M.D./Ph.D. degrees at prestigious institutions, may enter the Honors program.
 The Honors program provides a strong independent research experience as well as critical thinking and scientific writing skills.
 Students with a 3.4 GPA in courses that count toward the major qualify.
 A minimum of six hours must be completed in Independent Research (BCB 3201) and a written Honors Thesis must be defended through oral presentation.

-Students leaving the BCB program are well positioned for entry into professional graduate study and careers in biomedical research, academia, and industry.
+Students leaving the BCB program are well positioned for entry into professional graduate study (in chemistry, biochemistry, and chemical biology) and careers in biomedical research, academia, and industry.
 The BCB major provides an excellent background for careers in medicine and other health-related professions.
+The BCB includes most, if not all, of the required pre-medical curriculum.

 Director of Undergraduate Studies- BCB